yegor256/0pdd/README.md

 code files.
 You can configure its behavior by adding `.pdd` file to the root directory of the repository.
 Take
 [this one](https://github.com/yegor256/0pdd/blob/master/.pdd), as an example.

+The `format` section helps you instruct 0pdd about GitHub issues formatting.
+These options are supported:

+  * `short-title`: issue title will not include file name and line numbers

 ## How to contribute?